donutrj/heartbreaker/content/Supporting Docs/Spells.md

 If you invest at least two casting dice, you can also hear through the sensor.
 If you invest at least three dice, you can also speak through the sensor.

 If you use an actual crystal ball when casting this spell, the range is instead (count) miles.
 Crystal balls are rare enough that they are never offered for sale, but are worth upwards of 3,000s
+# Seven Steeped Stones
++ Range: Touch
++ Target: Seven stones
++ Duration: Varies
+The caster places their sigil on a seven stones, then cooks them well in abundant milk.
+They can each be used once to either heal a creature of one point of damage or flung as magic sling stone.

+As an alternative the caster can carefully keep on cooking the milk with the stones for a day to produce a brew that grants an extra save against disease or curse.

+Twelve stones per inventory slot, mana dice do not recover until spell is dismissed at caster's whim.
+# Snowblast
++ Range: 15' cone
++ Target: All in cone
++ Duration: Instant

+The caster creates a fan with their hands, letting the snow storms of the high mountains blast forth.
+All those caught in the cone take (sum) damage and must pass a warding save or become [[Effects and Conditions#Slowed|slowed]] for (count) rounds.
+# Split Stone
++ Range: 30'
++ Target: Natural stone or earth
++ Duration: 1 hour

+The caster commands the earth to split open.
+A 10' hole opens in the earth.
+This can be used as a tunnel or pit.
+The earth returns to it's normal shape after an hour, crushing anything inside.
 # Summon Lightning
 + Range: 50'
 + Target: Single